YangCatalog/backend/README.md

 * [remove_unused](https://github.com/YangCatalog/backend/blob/master/utility/remove_unused.py) job that removes data
 on the server that is not used anymore.
 * [user_reminder](https://github.com/YangCatalog/backend/blob/master/utility/user_reminder.py) script that will be
-triggered twice a year to show us which users we have in our database.
+triggered once a month to show us which users we have in our database.
 * In the [ietfYangDraftPull](https://github.com/YangCatalog/backend/blob/master/ietfYangDraftPull) directory there are two jobs.
     1. [pull_local](https://github.com/YangCatalog/backend/blob/master/ietfYangDraftPull/pull_local.py)
     clones the https://github.com/YangModels/yang repo, updates RFCs data with the latest data from the YANG-RFC.tgz,